 Becoming under stress

 Now back to the tests.
 It has been known for a long time that perfectionism is a factor that leads to burnout, but that connection had not been tested and demonstrated on this scale before.
 The connection appears to be crushing.
 Certainly in people who combine perfectionism with a so-called “suffering pressure”.
-Perfectionism as such is not so wrong, but becomes problematic if you set the bar unrealistically high, and then stress arises.
+Perfectionism as such is not so wrong but becomes problematic if you set the bar unrealistically high, and then stress arises.
 Moreover, perfectionists who score low on mental resilience are very difficult to channel, making their perfectionism a huge burden.

-The burden can sometimes go beyond a burnout.
+The burden can sometimes go beyond burnout.
 The tests showed that even the risk of self-mutilation and suicide is higher among perfectionists.
-Perfectionists who suffer are more likely to avoid positive activities that could compensate for worry – such as sports – in fact, they trade those activities in for business that puts them in even more pressure.
+Perfectionists who suffer are more likely to avoid positive activities that could compensate for worry – such as sports – in fact, they trade those activities in for business that puts them under even more pressure.
 They work one hour longer in the evening on a presentation or they quickly reply to a few emails.
 They do that to relieve pressure, but they do not realize that it leads to even more stress.

 Designated perfect example

 Despite the high risk of burnout employers often use ‘the perfectionist’ as a role model.
 Companies are specifically looking for profiles of this type when they are recruiting, but they do not realize that they are actually attracting possible time bombs.
 If you do not guide them properly, they will explode sooner or later.
-However, within an organization it is often the employees who should be referred to.
+However, within an organization, it is often the employees who should be referred to.
 They make enough overtime and work everything down to the last detail.
 “Take an example of that,” it often sounds to managers.
 Wrong!
 Because those “examples” have burned out completely after a few years.

 Scientists argue for more and better guidance within companies.
 Health coaches are appearing in some firms, but ‘perfectionism coaches’ would sometimes make more sense.
 Employers complain about the fact that they have many long-term sick people, but they also have to dare to ask themselves questions.
 What culture is there in the company?
 Is there room for error?
 And how do they show appreciation to their staff?